Penybont

-Penybont (also sometimes spelled Pen-y-Bont) is a small village in Radnorshire, Powys, Wales.
+Penybont (also sometimes spelled Pen-y-Bont) is a small village and community in Radnorshire, Powys, Wales.
 The population of the community at the 2011 census was 428.

 The community includes the settlement of Llandegley.

-Penybont colliery

-The Penybont colliery was opened by the Jaynes Tillery Colliery in 1851.
-In the 1880s the mine was taken over by Powell's Steam Coal Company Ltd who deepened the mine in 1886.

-(Note: This colliery is in Abertillery, nowhere near Penybont in Radnorshire).

 Amenities

-The village is served by Pen-y-Bont railway station on the Heart of Wales Line.
+The village is served by Pen-y-Bont railway station on the Heart of Wales line.

-It is also famous for its popular garden centre, Midway Plants - Midway Nurseries, and an eighteenth-century coaching inn called the Severn Arms.
+It has an eighteenth-century coaching inn called the Severn Arms.
 The village also has a restored shop/museum/gallery called Thomas's Shop where there is a wool and weaving exhibition and workshop.
-The village hall hosts many activities and Penybont Football Club plays its matches on the race course ground.
-Horse racing takes place here in the month of August.
-Until very recently Penybont market was a major centre for sheep and cattle sales.
+The village hall hosts many activities and Penybont United Football Club plays its matches on the Racecourse Ground.
+Horse harness racing takes place here each August.
+Penybont market was formerly a major centre for sheep and cattle sales.